AdobeDocs/release-notes.en/current.md

 **What's new**

 * [!DNL Status] has added API support that allows you to directly call Adobe's servers to query and view events like on the [status.adobe.com](https://status.adobe.com/) UI.
-You can use these APIs to integrate into your monitoring system or dashboards to view real-time events from Adobe Status that can be filtered based on Product, Product Offering, Region, Environment (where available), Locale, and Event type.
+You can use these APIs to integrate into your monitoring system or dashboards to view real-time events from Adobe Status.
+Events can be filtered based on Product, Product Offering, Region, Environment (where available), Locale, and Event type.

 | Feature | Description |
 | ------- | -------|